dynamic/silverstripe-docker-compose/README.md

 The database name doesn't really matter all that much.

 ## Adminer
-To use adminer add `127.0.0.1 adminer.dev  www.adminer.dev` to the hosts file. (`/etc/hosts` on Ubuntu) Connecting to a database only requires the name of the database container.
+To use adminer add `127.0.0.1 adminer.local  www.adminer.local` to the hosts file. (`/etc/hosts` on Ubuntu) Connecting to a database only requires the name of the database container.
 If the folder was name `test` the database container would be named `test_db`.
 Adminer will store containers it connected to (and the username/password) until the actual container is removed.
 The style can be changed by swapping out the `adminer.css` in the `public` folder.

+## Optional
+If having to be in the folder all the docker stuff is in is too much of a pain, add `cd /path/to/stuff` under `topDomain="local"`